PeterBrain/boilr/README.md

 Heating water with not used power from the pv.
 That's it, cost analysis is just blabla.

+## Weaknesses

+This current design has a major drawback: Unlike Ohmpilot, a comparable product with a much higher efficiency thanks to PWM, my installation has only two states.
+It's either on (with full power to the heating coil), or off.
+This efficiency is lost on days where pv production isn't just enough to provide the current consumption of the house plus heating water.

 ## TODO

 ### Required